ethanmoyer/NADRA/README.md

 All the data preprocessed data used in the analysises are kept in the data directory.
 All data that is processed by using preprocessing.py is kepts in the processed_data directory.

-## Matlab Pipeline
+### Matlab Pipeline

 All of the Matlab code created to curate and cluster data is in the matlab-data-curation directory.

-### currateData.m
+#### currateData.m

 This function accepts the location of a table object (.csv) and creates two arrays of equal size: one contains only true outputs and the other contains only false outputs.
 The result is a new table object (.csv) with the two concatenated together with the prefix 'split_' saved under the ../data/ directory.

-### select_test_data.m
+#### select_test_data.m

 This function accepts the location of a table (.csv) with equally split true and false outputs prefixed with "split_", the required number of samples from the table, and the proportion of true samples to include in new sample.
-The result is a curated table (.csv) prefixed with the proporiton of true samples and the number of samles.
+The result is a curated table (.csv) prefixed with the proporiton of true samples and the number of samples.

-### getMismatches.m
+#### getMismatches.m

 This function accepts the location of a resulting table (.csv) from the machine learing algoirthms prefixed with "examine_" and the name of the algorithm (either "SVM_", "RF_", or "CNN_").
 It creates four arrays contining the different mismatches (true/true, true/false, false/true, and false/false).
 The result is a new table object (.csv) with the four concatenated together with the prefix 'mismatched_' saved under the ../data/ directory.

-### generateFeaturePlots.m
+#### generateFeaturePlots.m

 This function accepts the location of a mismatched table (.csv) prefixed with 'mismatched_' and calls data1DPlot based on the feature set of the table, generating mismatched distributions for each feature.

-### data1DPlot.m
+#### data1DPlot.m

 This function accepts the location of mismatched tables (.csv) prefixed with 'mismatched_' and a feature from the data set and plots the distrubition of the feature across both true mismatches and false mismatches.
+These plots are saved to the ../feature/ directory prefixed with the technique used, whether it's mapping true or false, and the name of the feature.

 ## Data preprocessing